troppes/example-jsdoc-namespace/README.md

 # Example for JSDOC Generation

-In this example I want to show you how to generate seperate pages for the source code in JSDoc without modifying the generated files.
+In this example I want to show you how to generate separate pages for the source code in JSDoc without modifying the generated files.
 The result will be something like this:

 ![finished home](https://github.com/troppes/example-jsdoc-namespace/blob/main/images/home.jpg?raw=true)